 Ashley gave an approving look to her baby girl.
 “That’s right, Evelyn,” she said.
 “Daddy’s with us.”

 Isaiah shook his head.
-“You three stay back,” he told them.
+“You four stay back,” he told them.

 Ashley trudged off with her daughter who wore a matching pink frock like her mom.
 They both got into Isaiah’s car together.
 Their laughter, sweet voice could be heard from the open doors.

 The men all gathered near the foyer with a deep look of concern on their faces.